ppetrovtv/pine_script_docs/source/essential/Drawings.rst

     if barstate.isrealtime
         label.new(bar_index[10], na, text="Label", yloc=yloc.abovebar)

-This case is rare, and very confusing.
-Pine team knows about it and works hard to make things simpler and clearer.
+Such occurrences are confusing, but rare.
+In time, the Pine team hopes to eliminate them.